FIVE MOST SURPRISING FINDS

 Legal Services Corporation, The Justice Gap, 2022

-The Legal Services Corporation, the single largest funder of civil legal aid in the United States, published its Justice Gap Report in 2022 and found that low-income Americans do not receive any or enough legal help for 92% of their substantial civil legal problems (LSC, The Justice Gap: The Unmet Civil Legal Needs of Low-Income Americans, 2022).
+The Legal Services Corporation, the single largest funder of civil legal aid in the United States, published its Justice Gap Report in 2022.
+It found that low-income Americans do not receive any or enough legal help for 92% of their substantial civil legal problems (LSC, The Justice Gap, 2022).
 That is not a misprint.
 Ninety-two percent.
 For Black Americans in low-income communities, the number is even higher.
 The few legal aid groups are concentrated in cities and are chronically understaffed.

 Black Share of Population